Emerging Leaders Program

 About the Program

-The Emerging Leaders Program is the youth mentorship and leadership development initiative of Babel Institute.
+The Emerging Leaders Program is our youth mentorship and leadership development initiative.

 It is open to a select group of high school juniors and seniors from low-income communities who demonstrate academic promise and leadership potential but have limited access to the resources and networks that support college and career success.